Blog

 Some examples

 With Dudley’s theorem, we can construct the so-called Dudley classes whose VC-dimension is known.
-Specifically, we can choose a basis of $n$ linearly independent functions to construct a $n$-dimensional Hilbert space of which the VC-dimension is $n$.
-For example, $\{1,x,\dots,x^n\}$ is a valid basis.
+Specifically, we can choose a basis of n linearly independent functions to construct a n-dimensional Hilbert space of which the VC-dimension is n.
+For example, {1,x,,xn} is a valid basis.